jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Trust your own instinct.
-Your mistakes might as well be your own, instead of someone else's.
+In all things of nature there is something of the marvelous.
-- Billy Wilder
+- Aristotle

-Updated on: [7/2/2023]
+Updated on: [7/3/2023]
 <!-- #quoteEnd -->
 </pre>